essn/essn/content/about.md

 I will talk at length about Functional Programming, OOP, Domain Driven Design, and SOLID...or any pattern, really.

-I have an interest in ops and, when I can, work with Terraform and, extensively, Docker.
+I have an interest in ops.
+I love to work with Terraform and Dockerize _everything_.
 I know AWS...just kidding, I've worked with _parts_ of it.
 I have had enough IAM headaches to know best practices around that roles and users, though.

 I am learning...everything!
 But in all seriousness, if I had to name a few, event driven architecture, Kubernetes, SecOps, ETLs, Lua, Deno, WASM, Rust, ML, diving deeper in to OTP, uhh...the list goes on.
 So many toys, so little time!

 #### The Other Stuff

 I'm a firm believer in open source and sharing knowledge.
 I will teach any chance any chance I get and learn any chance I get.
 I taught professionally for several years and the experience was extremely fulfilling.
 Sure, explaining concepts reinforces your understanding but the ability to make a difference in an individuals life was more humbling and rewarding than I could have imagined.